Where to go in Vietnam!

 Cat Ba/ Ha Long Bay – Ocean Cruise

-If you are looking to escape off the main land, Ha Long Bay offers spectacular views of limestone karsts complete with overnight cruises and kayaking.
+If you are looking to escape off the mainland, Ha Long Bay offers spectacular views of limestone karsts complete with overnight cruises and kayaking.
+There are many different options available, from day cruises to multi-day cruises and from budget operators to luxury operators, there is something for everyone!
+If you choose to stay on the mainland, enjoy the ocean from the shoreline beaches and luxury accommodations.

 Ninh Binh – Limestone cliffs & rice fields